 Karen Diepenbrock’s practice emphasizes real property, land use and environmental law.
 She represents both private and public entities in negotiating and drafting agreements for all aspects of real estate development.
 She has represented numerous developers in drafting agreements for purchase and sale, ground leases, build-to-suit leases, shopping center leases, covenants, conditions and restrictions, brokerage agreements, construction and permanent financing documents, standard form office leases, joint venture agreements, development agreements, and construction contracts.

-Karen regularly appears before the Sacramento County Board of Supervisors, Planning Commission, and Zoning Interpretation Committee, Sacramento City Council and Planning Commission, Local Agency Formation Commissions, Placer County Board of Supervisors and Planning Commission, and other local boards and commissions on land use matters including rezonings and annexations.
-Karen also regularly provides advice regarding environmental matters.
+Karen has appeared before the Sacramento County Board of Supervisors, Planning Commission, and Zoning Interpretation Committee, Sacramento City Council and Planning Commission, Local Agency Formation Commissions, Placer County Board of Supervisors and Planning Commission, and other local boards and commissions on land use matters including rezonings and annexations.
+Karen also provides advice regarding environmental matters.

-She has served as an Arbitrator for the Superior Court of Sacramento since 1988, and currently serves as a Judge Pro Tem.
+She has served as an Arbitrator for the Superior Court of Sacramento and as a Judge Pro Tem.

 Karen gives generously of her time and talent to numerous civic and charitable organizations.
 She serves or has served on the Board of Directors of the following organizations: Crocker Art Museum, Girl Scouts – Heart of Northern California, Catholic Healthcare West Community Advisory Board, Wells Fargo Community Board, Citizenship and Law-Related Education Center, Sacramento Theatre Company, Stanford Home for Children, and Sacramento Make-A-Wish Foundation.
 She acted as Co-Chair of the Mercy Foundation Centennial Campaign, raising over $7.5 million.
 In 1993, she was recognized as the County Bar Association’s “Humanitarian of the Year.”